LibrariesHacked/librarieshacked.github.io/_posts/2023-07-13-missing-libraries.md

 ### Areas without a library

-Population counts can be added to the built-up areas, using census data.
+Population counts can be calculated for the built-up areas, using census data.
 The following are the 3 most populated built-up areas, that don't have a library:

 - Horndean, in Hampshire
 - Chafford Hundred and West Thurrock, in Thurrock
 - Whitefield, in Bury

-Online research suggests these are feasible results.
+Research suggests these are feasible results.
 [Horndean library closed in 2020](https://www.hants.gov.uk/aboutthecouncil/haveyoursay/consultations/library-consultation), but there still seems to be a need for a library.
 A new community library has formed, independent from statutory provision.
 As an unfortunate indication of the value of the old library, the Rhymetime schedule is still listed on the [NHS services directory](https://www.nhs.uk/services/service-directory/rhymetime-horndean-library/N10454438).

 A public library in [Chafford Hundred was closed in 2011](https://www.yourthurrock.com/2011/05/09/chafford-hundred-library-to-close-to-public/).
 Rented by the local authority from the school, it suffered from being stuck between political disagreements, poor opening hours, and was closed by the school, not the local authority.
 Chafford Hundred is a relatively new settlement, developed in 1985 for an initial 15,000 population, and has never had a truly dedicated public library.